donders-research-data-management/rdm-jargon-authcache/README.md

 _Optionally_ add your own `cache.ccf` file in `src/main/resources` to control the behavior of the JCS.
 Setup and configure the region called `irods_account`, as it's the region used for storing the tokens.

-The following example shows you how to use JCS remote cache for storing and sharing tokens:
+The following example uses JCS remote cache for storing and sharing tokens:

 ```
 # DEFAULT CACHE REGION